-Launching the Activities of the International Conference on ECD
+The Activities of the International Conference on ECD

 The Palestinian Child Institute of An-Najah National University has recently launched the International Conference on ECD titled: "Children, Hope and Peace; a local and global perspective".

-The conference activities started with a Skype speech delivered by Dr. Najat Majeed, Special Rapporteur of the United Nations Commission on Human Rights (UNCHR) on child trafficking and exploitation who discussed the importance of the conference as it coincides with the 30th anniversary of UN's Declaration of the Rights of the Child.
+The conference activities started with a Skype speech delivered by Dr. Najat Majeed, Special Rapporteur of the United Nations Commission on Human Rights (UNCHR) on child trafficking and exploitation where she discussed the importance of the conference as it coincides with the 30th anniversary of UN's Declaration of the Rights of the Child.

-On her part, Dr. Rima Salah, Chair Person of Early Childhood Peace Consortium talked in details about childhood in Palestine and said that investment in children is an investment in the development of peace and democracy.
+Dr. Rima Salah, Chair Person of Early Childhood Peace Consortium talked in details about childhood in Palestine and said that investment in children is an investment in the development of peace and democracy.
 She also discussed the Consortium's aspirations to enhance childhood reality especially in countries under occupation like Palestine.

-The second day of the conference discussed the topics ECD in Palestine: contextual, social and system factors affecting children; impact of conflict on children: experience from the region and beyond and quality assurance, monitoring and evaluation: measuring impact, quality and processes as well as tools and experiences in quality assurance, accreditation and standardization of ECD service provision.
+The second day of the conference discussed the topics ECD in Palestine: contextual, social and system factors affecting children; impact of conflict on children, experience from the region and beyond and quality assurance, monitoring and evaluation: measuring impact, quality and processes as well as tools and experiences in quality assurance, accreditation and standardization of ECD service provision.